Table of Contents

 4. Gorgeous Side Messy Bun

-If you are wearing a Chinese-collared kameez with your churidar, then this is the perfect hairstyle for you.
+This is the perfect hairstyle if you are wearing a Chinese-collared kameez with your churidar.
 It takes minimal time and gives an awe-inspiring look to turn heads.
-Complete the look with chandelier earrings, the right dose of makeup, and some gorgeous accessories.
+Complete the look with chandelier earrings, the correct dose of makeup, and some gorgeous accessories.

 Style Decoded: